-BRIDG is powering tomorrow’s breakthroughs thanks to a unique collaboration model activated within the only advanced manufacturing development facility focused on semiconductor-based processes and materials for smart sensor and photonic technologies.
+BRIDG is powering tomorrow’s innovative breakthroughs focused on semiconductor-based processes and materials for the high-density integration of smart sensors, photonics, and other multi-chip systems.

-Accelerate high potential technologies into next-generation products and systems
+Accelerate extreme functional density for next-generation products and systems

-Hardware and System Secure Devices and Processes such as PUF from ReRAM for cryptography
+Hardware and system secure devices and processes such as a CMOS-integratable PUF for cryptography

 Advanced Materials and Device Development Lines – III-V and other novel materials integrated into silicon-based devices

-– Sensors, Imagers, RF, Power, and other heterogeneous integrated devices
+– Sensors, Imagers, RF, Power, and other heterogeneous integrated systems

 – Materials Focus – GaAs, InGaAs, InP, GaSb

-By uniting bold ideas with holistic capabilities, BRIDG enables tomorrow’s advanced innovations to reach the market at a greater velocity than ever before across a multitude of fields.
+By uniting bold ideas with holistic capabilities and production-qualified process technologies, BRIDG enables tomorrow’s advanced innovations to reach the market at a greater velocity than ever before across a multitude of fields.

 Our manufacturing development center is focused on two initial functional platforms: